 As the device moves, the map responds to location updates and appropriately updates the location symbol's position.

-stop().
-Use the autoPanMode property to change the how the map behaves when location updates are received.
-You can also create custom location data sources to process input from other location providers, such as an external GPS receiver.
+Location display uses a location data source to provide the current position of the device.
+By default, location display uses the system's location provider.
+You can create custom location data sources to process input from other location providers, such as an external GPS receiver.
 To simulate location updates with a collection of defined points for testing purposes, use a

 You can use a simulated location data source (